 Htop is an interactive process viewer that helps you identify CPU-hogging applications, track memory leaks in real-time, and kill unresponsive processes without leaving your terminal.
 Unlike the classic top command, htop provides color-coded displays, mouse support, and the ability to sort, filter, and manage processes with simple keystrokes.
 Whether you need to troubleshoot a slow system, monitor resource usage during development, or manage remote servers efficiently, htop gives you immediate visibility into what your system is doing.

 Most Ubuntu desktop installations include htop by default, but minimal server deployments and cloud images often omit it.
-Installing htop from Ubuntu’s default repository ensures automatic security updates and compatibility with your system.
-By the end of this guide, you will have htop installed and understand how to navigate processes, adjust priorities, and customize the interface to match your workflow.
+The sections below cover how to install htop on Ubuntu with APT or Snap, navigate the interface, manage process priorities, and customize the display for your workflow.

-Before installing htop, ensure all existing Ubuntu packages are up to date.
-Regular updates maintain stability, security, and compatibility with new software.
+Before installing htop, update all existing Ubuntu packages to maintain stability, security, and compatibility with new software:

 sudo apt update && sudo apt upgrade